PonomarevDA/tools/dronecan/README.md

 ## Arguments

-* Port - Serial port used to connect
+* Port - Interface name used to connect
 * Outfile - Name of csv file where result will be stored
 * Logtime - Dutation of logging